 - d.
-Click Add to implement the new serial port configuration. - Step 16.
-Add and modify the vSIM configuration parameters: - a.
+Click Add to implement the new serial port configuration. - Step 17.
+Add and modify the vSIM configuration parameters, using the following steps: - a.
 From the Edit Settings window, select the VM Options tab. - b.
 Click the arrow to expand the Advanced Settings option. - c.
-Click the Edit Configuration button to display the Configuration Parameters. - d.
-Click the Add Row button to add a machine.id setting.
+Click the Edit Configuration button to display the Configuration Parameters.

+d.
+Click the Add Row button to add a machine id setting.